 The need to grow the NGO movement in Africa is urgent: to raise their collective voice about the problem, advocate for sustainable solutions, and strengthen their capacity to deliver evidence-based programs, road safety management, financing, and research.

 With 60 NGOs across 25 countries in Africa, the Alliance equips, mobilizes, and connects NGOs.
 The Africa Chapter enables us to step up action in the continent.

-The Africa Chapter is based on an action brief developed in consultation with Alliance member NGOs.
-The brief calls for governments to:
+The Africa Chapter is based on a call to action developed in consultation with Alliance member NGOs.
+It calls on governments to: